Sainsbury’s Logo

 Sainsbury's Emblem

-Sainsbury’s now uses two logos – a version from 1999 and an emblem created in 2013.
+Sainsbury’s now uses two logos: a 1999 version and an emblem created in 2013.
 Both versions use a similar design style.
-It involves a soft, dense font characterized by an unequal thickness of lines, smooth curves, and rounded shapes.
+It uses a soft, dense font characterized by uneven line thickness, smooth curves, and rounded shapes.
 The chosen variant resembles the Abbott Mead Vickers BBDO.
-The coloring of both versions is orange.
-But, the 2013 logo uses a lighter shade.
+Both versions are orange.
+But the 2013 logo uses a lighter shade.
 Combined with a smooth, modern font, it conveys the company’s core message of quality, reliability, and customer comfort.

 Sainsbury's Symbol